Big reveal: Biden to help unveil Obama White House portrait

 The White House portrait collection starts with George Washington, America’s first president.
 Congress bought his portrait.

 Other portraits of early presidents and first ladies often came to the White House as gifts.
-Since the middle of the last century, the White House Historical Association has paid for the paintings.
+Since the 1960s, the White House Historical Association has paid for most of the paintings.

 The first portraits financed by the association were of Lyndon Johnson and Lady Bird Johnson, and John F. Kennedy and Jacqueline Kennedy, said Stewart McLaurin, president of the private, nonprofit organization established by first lady Kennedy.